 What Are Some Dog Etiquettes You Should Know?

 1. Never let your dog eat from the table and no feeding of scraps.
-I would also suggest that you keep your dog leashed away from area during meals.
+I would also suggest that you keep your dog leashed away from the area during meals.

 2. Monitor interactions with other animals.
 If you see a dog or cat that appears threatening to your dog, get between them and call off your dog before it escalates into a fight.